 We cannot always change situations and remove stressors from the equation, what we can ALWAYS change is the way we deal with them.
 The exciting part about the way our brain works is its neuroplasticity: the ability to alter neurological pathways in order to heal and cope better.

-Coping with stress is not always an easy task, but there are many proven ways to reduce stress and channel its power for better productivity.
+Coping with stress is not always an easy task, but there are many proven ways to reduce stress and channel its power for better productivity and creativity.